Tetrakern/fictioneer/FILTERS.md

 Filters the boolean return value of the `fictioneer_verify_unpublish_access( $post )` function.
 By default, this verifies current user has access to unpublished posts (not drafts).

 **Parameters:**
-* $authorized (boolean) – Whether the current user can unpublish the post.
+* $authorized (boolean) – Whether the current user can access unpublished posts.
 * $post_id (int) – The post ID.
 * $post (WP_Post) – The post object.